nicooprat/alfred-ocr/README.md

 ## Known issues

 Taking a snapshot from a different monitor than your main one with a different resolution will make the script buggy.
 You'll get a warning like this `[ERROR: action.script] Warning.
 Invalid resolution 0 dpi.
 Using 70 instead.` which leads to poor results of text recognition.
-Ideas welcome on this one!
+A regex can hide the message: https://www.alfredforum.com/topic/12006-ocr-extract-text-from-snapshot/?tab=comments#comment-63118.

 ## Credits